Bigguysahaj/30-days-of-Javascript/i-can-solve-sudoku/README.md

-This project won't work as planned because I took out the API key.
+This project won't work as planned because I have currently removed the API key.
 The api I used for this is subscription based and exceeding the daily limit usage would cost my pocket.

 </br>